REVELATION

 Ann picked up a package of wafer cream cookies.

 "You're on a diet.
 Did you really need to buy these?
-And that
+And that—on the wall."

 "That" was a plaque; a motto of the Aaronic Blessing, which said, in gold-tinted letters, "May the good Lord bless and keep you."